 An introduction to the use of options and futures with an emphasis on managing risk.
 Review of the markets and trading of equity and currency options; forwards and futures contracts; and options on futures.
 Principles of the valuation of options and futures.
 Application of hedging techniques under a variety of circumstances such as for personal investments, portfolio management, corporate risk management, foreign exchange risk management and agriculture.
 (Prerequisite: 72-371.)

 The course provides an introduction to the principles of fiduciary management of pensions.
 Important concepts in pension finance such as asset liability management; tactical asset allocation; performance evaluation and risk management will be discussed.
 The course will also provide an overview of the management and regulatory framework of pensions in Ontario & Canada.
 (Prerequisite: 72-371.)
 (Credit cannot be obtained for 72-375 and 72-478)

 72-491.
 Special Topics in Finance

 This is a seminar course covering major concepts or current problems or issues in the area of Finance.
 The topic to be covered in a particular semester will vary and will be announced in the previous semester.
 Interested students should consult the Area Chair of Accounting and Finance.
 (May be taken for credit twice if content is different.)
 (Prerequisite: consent of the instructor.)

 72-495.
 Independent Study in Finance

 Statistical inference in a business environment.
 Topics include one population inferences, two population inferences, analysis of variance, Chi-Square tests, linear regression and correlation.
-(Prerequisites: 75-100,73-100 and 62-194 (or equivalent).
-This course was formerly numbered 73-102.
-Although this course can be taken to upgrade grades in 73-102, students cannot receive credit for both 73-202 and 73-102.)
+(Prerequisites: 75-100 (pre or co-requisite); Grade 12 “U” Data Management, and 73-101 or 62-194).

 73-213.
 Introduction to Management Information Systems